Join the local Indivisible movement!

 Overpass messages are seen by over 10,000 vehicles during commute hours.

-We meet on Wednesdays at 2:45 pm.
+We meet on Wednesdays at 3:45 pm (summer time).
 Sign up one of the events and join the team in making creative messages that reflects political environment and calling for actions!

 We need YOU to start new locations, and add more times.